5 Key Ransomware Statistics:

 Most ransomware isn’t spread by an individual; rather, certain malicious groups develop, refine and distribute the ransomware software.
 According to the Microsoft Digital Defense Report, a full half of these groups come from Russia.
 Iran, China and North Korea are other common hotbeds for ransomware groups, with the United States being the most common target.

 Ransomware phishing emails will often contain an infected file.
 Although most people should know not to run an unverified .EXE file, seemingly innocuous file types have become the most commonly used in phishing emails.
-According to Symantec, the company behind Norton Security, the most common ransomware file extension is .DOC and .DOT, the extensions for a Microsoft Word document.
+According to Symantec, the company behind Norton Security, the most common ransomware file extensions are .DOC and .DOT, the extensions for a Microsoft Word document.

-According to Microsoft, 96.88 percent of all ransomware infections take under four hours to successfully infiltrate their target.
+According to Microsoft,5 96.88 percent of all ransomware infections take under four hours to successfully infiltrate their target.
 The fastest malicious software can take over a company’s system in under 45 minutes.

 Ransomware attacks don’t just cause monetary damage.
-In the United States alone, 764 healthcare providers temporarily stopped operations because of ransomware in 2019, as well as 113 government institutions and 1,233 universities and school districts.
-These attacks can have a huge impact on the lives of citizens who depend on those services and can potentially be fatal.
+In the United States alone, 764 organizations in the healthcare sector temporarily stopped operations because of ransomware in 2019, as well as 113 government institutions and 1,233 universities and school districts.6 These attacks can have a huge impact on the lives of citizens who depend on those services and can potentially be fatal.

 How to Protect Yourself From Ransomware Attacks

 We cannot understate the importance of the security of your business’ data.
-Data breaches by ransomware are a threat that can not only compromise the current functioning of an organization, but also threatens the privacy of workers’ personal information.
+Data breaches by ransomware are a threat that not only compromises the current functioning of an organization, but also threatens the privacy of workers’ personal information.
 That is why every company needs a solid cybersecurity defense strategy.